thuxugang/opus_fold/README.md

 # OPUS-Fold

-Only source codes are uploaded to this repo, the contents in constrain_files and other_potentials are not uploaded due to their sizes.
-The complete version will comming soon.
+Only the source codes are uploaded to this repo, the contents in constrain_files and other_potentials are not uploaded due to their sizes.
+The complete version is hosted on [Baidu Drive](https://pan.baidu.com/s/1z8rnMf3tkJyc7WS8IX0zIg) with password `744u`.
+Also, it can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/opus_fold.zip).

 ## Requirements